Intensive Outpatient Program (IOP)

 The main outpatient services offered at an IOP include:

 Note: An IOP does NOT offer detoxification services.
-However, an IOP clinician or medical staff can usually provide a referral to a nearby detox facility.
+However, an IOP clinician or medical staff member can usually refer patients to a nearby detox facility.

 Intensive Outpatient VS Partial Hospitalization Programs